YousafAzabi/roads/README.md

 ## Testing
 * The code is split into smaller pieces of code modules (functions) to write a test for each part individually.
 * The tests are saved in test folder and are implemented using Mocha and Chai.
-* The scripts are split in individual folders;
-    1. `fliter` folder contains files that use ogr2ogr to filter data.
-    2. `process-features` folder contains files that assures input file coordinates are in right format.
-    3. `comparator` folder contains files that compare between road links from different data sources.
-* Every folder contains a README file which contains more information about the files in a specific folder.
-* The scripts should be executed in the order shown in the sublist above (folders).